Abdus Sobhan Golap: Corruption

 The Organized Crime and Corruption Reporting Project in a report has provided credible evidence of corruption against Abdus Sobhan.
 He acquired at least nine properties in the United States but did not mention about them in his electoral records before the 2018 Bangladesh election.
 His tax files and other relevant income records also do not have any mention of his properties in New York which indicates foul play in attaining these properties.
-According to an estimate, the value of these properties are around 4 million USD.
+According to an estimate, the value of these properties are around US$4 million.
 He acquired these properties while he was serving as an assistant to Prime Minister Sheikh Hasina.